-Eric Berg begins his eighth season as the Head Women's Tennis Coach for UMass Boston.
-He is also the Men's Tennis Coach and will enter his ninth season in the spring of 2014.
+Eric Berg is entering his 10th season as the Head Women's Tennis Coach for UMass Boston.
+He is also the Men's Tennis Coach and will enter his 11th season in the spring of 2017.

 Since taking over the program, Berg has made it his mission to make UMass Boston tennis one of the most consistent teams in the Little East Conference.

 In 2015, the Beacons enjoyed one of their most successful seasons in recent memory.
 UMass Boston won a program-record four conference matches (4-4) and returned to the Little East Conference Tournament for the third time in five years.
 The Beacons also won the 2nd Annual Beacons Invitational, earning their first tournament title in program history.

 Berg led the Beacons back to the Little East Conference Tournament for the second time in five years in 2013.
 Despite fielding one of the youngest rosters in the conference, the Beacons earned wins in three of their final four conference contests to return to the LEC Tournament.